Anti-Korean sentiment in China: 2022 Winter Olympics

 The 2022 Winter Olympics held in Beijing saw deterioration of relationship between China and South Korea.
 During the opening ceremony, China has raised a controversy among South Korean public as Hanbok was displayed during the ceremony.
 The display has caused uproar among South Korean public and politicians calling it "cultural appropriation".
 In solidarity, many South Korean celebrities uploaded a pictures of themselves wearing Hanbok, the movement draw ire among Chinese nationalists and began attacking the Korean celebrities on the internet.

 Chinese diaspora and students

 Another source of Anti-South Korean sentiment within China originates from reports by a number of overseas Chinese students in Korea, who experienced negative attitudes of local Koreans.
 It is reported that they are discriminated against based on the stereotype that they are uncivilised, poor, and ignorant by Koreans.

-Huang Youfu, an ethnic Korean professor at the Minzu University of China noted that articles written by joseonjok about the discrimination in South Korea was a major source of anti-South Korean sentiment in China amongst netizens.
+Huang Youfu, an ethnic Korean professor at the Minzu University of China noted in 2008 that articles written by joseonjok about the discrimination in South Korea was a major source of anti-South Korean sentiment in China among netizens.